 Not only entrepreneurs know this, but practically all people who sometimes had to arrange something at any government office.
 The office worker behind the counter will refer them to a provision of the law that they have not heard of until then and whose paragraphs they must follow.
 Because the multi-volume complete edition of the Collection of Laws is not available to everyone at home and moreover it rarely contains truly complete and up-to-date changes of the laws, ao sole traders and the public rely on internet searches.

 But even after many years of digitisation the state has not been able to make its own laws clearly available on the web.
 Exactly the opposite.
-Probably the best opportunity to search the legislation on the Public Administration Portal was recently cancelled by the Home Office without substitution.
+Probably the best opportunity to search the legislation on the Public Administration Portal was recently cancelled by the Ministry of the Interior without substitution.

 Only basic experience